joshmu/gatsby-starter-portfolio/content/pages/about/about.md

 ---
-name: Josh Mu
+title: Josh Mu
-photo: ../assets/josh-jump.jpg
+featuredImage: josh-jump.jpg
 ---

-*This is looking like it should work.*\
+_This is looking like it should work._\
 \
 Some more content about **who I am and what I do**.